elastic/observability-examples/genai-function-calling/README.md

 The GenAI framework not only abstracts the above loop, but also LLM plugability and tool registration.
 This simplifies swapping out LLMs and also enables flexibility in defining and testing functions.

+> [!NOTE]
+> LLM interactions above follow OpenAI's [Chat Completions API][openai-chat].
+This is the
+> most implemented LLM API.
+In March 2025, OpenAI announced a stateful
+> [Responses API][openai-responses], which doesn't require passing prior messages in subsequent
+> calls to the LLM.
+Once [Ollama supports this][ollama-responses], we'll update examples and
+> diagrams accordingly.

 ## Observability with EDOT